temken/comparxiv/README.md

 This project is licensed under the MIT License - see the LICENSE file.

+## ACKNOWLEDGEMENTS

+I am grateful for [this useful tutorial](https://python-packaging.readthedocs.io/en/latest/index.html) by Scott Torborg about python packaging.

 ## TO-DO

 - [x]Handle multiple tex files and identify the master file accurately.
-- [ ]Make it a proper, installable executable script, that works from any directory.
+- [x]Make it a proper, installable executable script, that works from any directory.
+- [ ]Progress bar with tqdm.
 - [ ]Option to deactivate the removal of the temp files (ideally with an option flag).
 - [ ]Handle old arxiv numbers.
 - [ ]Publish the first version.